BigBobbo/Godot/README.md

 3. Add turn/phase indicators
 4. Add hover tooltips for units
 5. Add battle statistics tracking

-### To Be Triaged
-1. Show unit that is about to be deployed
-2. Introduce the concept of units as opposed to models
-3. Destroyed units should be marked as such but remain on the battlefield until the end of the turn
-4. There is no actual restiction to what squad is moving
-5. Advance rules are not implemented

 ## Current Phase Implementation Status